itplr-kosit/xrechnung-testsuite/doc/development.md

 ## cii2ubl

 With the tasks `cii2ubl` certain CII files are automatically converted to UBL, according to the EN16931 rules.
-This task is meant to be called manually only, as the creation of test files is not an automatic process at this time.
 The conversion is based on the https://github.com/phax/en16931-cii2ubl tool.

 The build.xml can use a remote release version or a locally built version.